GreenAI-Uppa/deep_learning_mcmc/README.md

 # Deep learning by MCMC

-This repo is a work in progress to provide the code to optimize a linear model with Markov Chain Monte Carlo Optimization
+This repo is a work in progress to provide the code to optimize of neurel networks with Markov Chain Monte Carlo Optimization

  Installation